JKeller45/PySonic/index.md

 PySonic was created as a replacement for Sonic Candle, a similar application built in Java that was orphaned years ago.
 The purpose was to improve on some issues with Sonic Candle, like lack of support for a wide range of audio and video formats, while bringing it up to date with a faster render pipeline.

+PySonic is currently in BETA.
+This is not a stable release.
+It has been tested, but thorough stability testing is necessary and new features are still planned.
+If you encounter bugs and glitches, please open an issue on github as it would greatly help me out in testing and polishing.

 ## Showcase

 Below are two videos to showcase some of the capabilities of PySonic.
 Simply click and you'll be redirected to YouTube.